s4ilor/ml-patterns/README.md

     --image=tf_files/photos/<name_of_the_category>/<name_of_the_file.jpg>
 ```

-You can see that for most of the data in your directories the results are quite high - 90-99%.
+You can see that for most of the data in your directories the results are quite high - final test accuracy is somewhere near 90% (my results - 88.9% with removed neglyubka / 89.7% with new data).

 # The Harder They Fall